 If you have specific meetings and highlights for which you want end-to-end automation, then use automated workflows.
 Check this article for more details.

 Sharing using teams

-Meetgeek offers you the possibility to define teams and make calls shareable within those teams in a seamless way, without adding people in the calendar invite.
+MeetGeek offers you the possibility to define teams and make calls shareable within those teams in a seamless way, without adding people to the calendar invite.
 Check this article for more details.